ligato/docs/docs/user-guide/quickstart.md

 ### 5.1 etcdctl

 VPP agent entries in the etcd data store use a prefix of `/vnf-agent/`.

-List those key-value pairs using this command:
+Use this command to list key-value pairs with the  `/vnf-agent/` prefix:
 ```
 docker exec -it etcd etcdctl get --prefix /vnf-agent/
 ```